-The GNWT has recently adopted a radical change in its position and now demands ownership of 45% of all Dehcho lands after implementation of a Dehcho land use plan and land selection.
-This is a threat to DFN interests.
+Recently, the GNWT has adopted a radical change in its' position.
+They now demand ownership and control of more than 80% of all "open" lands in the Dehcho after implementation of a Dehcho land use plan and land selection.
+This is obviously a major threat to DFN interests.
+Since the 2012 Assembly we have attempted to persuade the GNWT to change its' position, but there has been no change.

-On November 16, the Grand Chief met with Minister Duncan in Yellowknife.
+On November 16, 2012 the Grand Chief met with Minister Duncan in Yellowknife.
 They discussed possible arrangements to bridge the large gaps between the DFN and Canada on ownership and jurisdiction over lands and resources.
 Canada has not yet responded to the Grand Chief's proposal.